microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/Introduction.md

    ````TypeScript
    // TODO: Add an exported [non-async] function 'onFirstStart(): void' to ./myAPI.ts, then (after the next code-gen) a call to it will be generated here
    ````
-   In you onFirstStart() handler, add a call to the generated wrapper (there will be 4 versions with suffixes `_Fork`, `_Impulse`, `_EnqueueFork`, and `_EnqueueImpulse`) for one of the published methods.
+   In your `onFirstStart()` handler, add a call to the generated wrapper (there will be 4 versions with suffixes `_Fork`, `_Impulse`, `_EnqueueFork`, and `_EnqueueImpulse`) for one of the published methods.
 Because we're making a self-call, this will require also importing `ConsumerInterface.g.ts`.
 Note that the `ConsumerInterface.g.ts` automatically includes a `setDestinationInstance()` method, and this must be called at least once before calling any of the published methods.
    ````TypeScript
    import * as Framework from "./PublisherFramework.g"; // This is a generated file
    import * as PublishedAPI from "./ConsumerInterface.g"; // This is a generated file